 Sir Manasseh Meyer International School (SMMIS) is a small, all-through international school based on Jewish values.

 The message from SMMIS is very clear: don’t miss the opportunity to have the unique and values-based education because your family is not Jewish.
-SMMIS is made up of over 22 nationalities and students come from more than six different faiths.
-There are several reasons why SMMIS could be the right fit for your child: it’s a school that has a modern, well-equipped and welcoming campus; the familiarity and community feel of a small international school; and ‘affordable’ tuition fees of $22,000.
+SMMIS is made up of over 22 nationalities, and students come from more than six different faiths.
+There are several reasons why SMMIS could be the right fit for your child: it’s a school that has a modern, well-equipped, and welcoming campus; the familiarity and community feel of a small international school; and ‘affordable’ tuition fees of $23,000.

-The not-for-profit SMMIS currently enrols students from nursery through to Grade 10 (with Grades 11-12 opening from August 2022), offering families all the stability of an all-through school.
-It offers an education based on the International Primary and Middle Years Curriculum (IPC/IMYC), blended with the rigorous Singapore Ministry of Education curriculum for maths and the UK National Curriculum for literacy.
+The not-for-profit SMMIS currently enrols students from nursery through to Grade 10 (with Grades 11 – 12 opening from August 2022), offering families all the stability of an all-through school.
+It offers an education based on the International Primary and Middle Years Curriculum (IPC/IMYC), blended with the rigorous Singapore Ministry of Education curriculum for maths and the National Curriculum for England for literacy.
 This is a creative and rigorous curriculum that works towards the globally recognised IGCSE exams.